pedroalfonseca/pedroalfonseca/README.md

 - 💼 Previously worked as a data engineer; currently working as a desktop software developer.

-- 👍 Interests: computer graphics, systems programming, desktop development.
+- 👍 Interests: computer graphics, game development, desktop development.